LavSayan/Kai-A-Journey-Through-Grief/README.md

 ## Overview

 **Kai - A Journey Through Grief** is an interactive game that explores the emotional landscape of loss through a structured narrative.
-Players progress through multiple stages, each representing different aspects of the grieving process, enhanced by dialogue interactions, environmental storytelling, and an original musical score.
+Players progress through multiple stages, each representing different aspects of the grieving process, enhanced by dialogue interactions, environmental storytelling, and an musical score.

 ### Key Features

 - **5 Distinctive Stages**: Each stage represents a different phase of the emotional journey
 - **8 Interactive Dialogues**: Deeply written conversations that advance the narrative
-- **Dynamic Dialogue System**: Choice-driven interactions powered by Jackson JSON parsing
-- **Atmospheric Music**: Full background score that complements each stage
+- **Music**: Full background score that complements each stage
 - **Save/Load System**: Resume your journey at any time
-- **Beautiful UI**: Hand-crafted JavaFX interface with animations and visual effects
+- **UI**: JavaFX interface with animations and visual effects

 ### System Architecture